Marcus Semien Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.57 team ERA that ranks first across all MLB pitching staffs.
+- The Astros have the top team ERA among all MLB pitching staffs (3.56).

 © 2023 Data Skrive.
 All rights reserved.